oss-slu/Mouser/README.md

     - This directory include files that allow for the creation and modification of lab experiments
     - Each page of the app exist in separate files.
 So, the code associated with the experiments menu, the experiment creation form, the data collection page, etc. are split up into different files.
     - Most of the code revolves around the user interface, but there are also sections that grab data from or send data to the databases
+  - images
+    - This directory includes all the images utilized in the project
+  - sounds
+    - This directory includes sounds utilized in the project
   - Database APIs (`database_apis`)
     - This directory has the code that is essentially a "buffer" between the front end of the application and the databases.
     - There are two Python files in the directory: one works with the database of users, and the other works with the database of experiments.